We've independently reviewed this article to make sure it's as accurate as we can make it.

 Washing Machine Mechanics Basics

-Every washing machine is different in little ways, of course, but the basic mechanics are the same no matter what brand you opt for.
+Every washing machine is different in little ways, but the basic mechanics are the same no matter what brand you opt for.
 Knowing how the appliance works can help you repair it.

-When it comes to water issues, there are a few components that are typically at fault.
-Let’s review what these parts do and where they can be located.
+When it comes to water issues, a few components are typically at fault.
+Let’s review what a couple of your washing machine’s key parts do and where they can be located.

 Water Inlet Control Valve

-The water inlet control valve is the component of the machine that the hoses connect to.
-It has two threaded ports that the hoses screw into.
-It receives its orders from the water level switch, which we’ll get to in the next section.
+The water inlet control valve has two threaded ports that the hoses screw into.
+The control valve receives its orders from the water level switch, which we’ll get to in the next section.

 Water Level Switch